Terms and Conditions of Residence Hall Occupancy, 2022-2023

 has established minimum residence hall living condition standards.
 These standards

-state that: 1.
-SUNY Cobleskill residences are constructed and maintained to conform
+1. SUNY Cobleskill residences are constructed and maintained to conform with all applicable

-and personnel; 3.
-SUNY Cobleskill residence halls provide each student resident with
+3. SUNY Cobleskill residence halls provide each student resident with adequate living

-adequate living space, furniture such as a bed, desk, dresser space, closet space,
+space, furniture such as a bed, desk, dresser space, closet space, and appropriate

 5. SUNY Cobleskill residence halls have a procedure for student residents in the event